coffee2code/admin-expert-mode/readme.txt

 4. A screenshot of the form on the 'Categories' admin page *after* this plugin is activated.
 5. A screenshot of the form on the 'Categories' admin page as they appear in a standard WP 3.3 installation.
 See the difference?

+== Frequently Asked Questions ==

+= Can I view an admin page with admin expert mode turned off without turning the feature off for my account or disabling the plugin entirely? =

+Yes.
+Use the 'disable-admin-expert-mode' query parameter with a value of '1' to disable admin expert mode for the loaded page.
+This would yield a URL, for example, of `https://example.com/wp-admin/options-general.php?disable-admin-expert-mode=1`.
+If the URL already has query parameters specified (you'll see a "?" in the URL), then you have to add the new query parameter as an additional one joined with "&", e.g. `https://example.com/wp-admin/post-new.php?post_type=page&disable-admin-expert-mode=1`.

 == Filters ==

 The plugin is further customizable via two filters.
 Code using these filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).
 Less ideally, you could put them in your active theme's functions.php file.